sybrew/the-seo-framework/readme.txt

 	* When a dropdown option fails sanitization, it will revert back to the last known option, instead of an arbitrary default.
 	* We no longer allow unregistered settings to be stored in TSF's option meta.
 During the upgrade, all unregistered settings will be deleted automatically as a side-effect of registering new defaults.
 * **Improved:**
+	* **Administration:**
+		* You can now store lone `0`'s as titles and descriptions, and those will be outputted as-is on the front-end.
+			* If the title is unbranded, WordPress will replace the title.
+			* No one should make use of this feature.
+It serves as a flex that our data handling is super robust.
+		* You can now store ampersands (`&`), slashes (`/`), and backward solidus (`\`) in titles and descriptions without the risk of them being lost, changed, or duplicated on (a repeated) save.
+			* Much work has been done in previous updates to prevent this issue, but we're now certain of its robustness.
 	* **Localization:**
 		* Repeated spacing in metadata are now replaced using the same space character inputted, instead of a default space character.
 	* **Performance:**